HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 With `preload` and `preconnect` resources that have CORS enabled, such as fonts, it's important to include the `crossorigin` attribute, in order for the resource to be properly used.
 If the `crossorigin` attribute is absent, the request will follow the single-origin policy thereby making the use of preload useless.

+{# TODO(authors): What is the effect of this?
+Does this mean that 66% of requests fail?
+Or that 34% are good, but the 66% isn't notable?
+The implications of this percentage/callout are unclear. #}
 The latest trend indicates that by using `preload` with the `crossorigin` attribute we have 34% anonymous (or equivalent) cases, and 0.43% use-credentials cases.
 This has evolved in conjunction with the increase in font-preloading mentioned earlier.

+{# TODO(authors/reviewers): Would this request be crossorigin?
+The href contains no origin, so would be implicitly same-origin, no? #}
 ```html
 <link rel="preload" href="ComicSans.woff2" as="font" type="font/woff2" crossorigin>
 ```